BrunoCerberus/Notes/README.md

 # Notes
-I developed a simple Notes SwiftUI app conected with a local Node.js gRPC Microservice which is inside the project root (`node-grpc-server-note-crud`), to use it, you must install NVM and used Node.js 10 (`nvm use 10`), after that, enter the folder `node-grpc-server-note-crud` and type `npm install`, when finishes, type `npm start` to execute the gRPC microservice.
-The is already configured to connect with this local microservice.
+I developed a simple Notes SwiftUI app conected with a local Node.js gRPC Microservice which is inside the project root (`node-grpc-server-note-crud`), to use it, you must install NVM and use Node.js 10 (`nvm use 10`), after that, enter the folder `node-grpc-server-note-crud` and type `npm install`, when finishes, type `npm start` to execute the gRPC microservice.
+The app is already configured to connect with this local microservice.

 To install the project dependencies, use cocoapods `1.10.1` or later, then enter on the project root and type `pod install`.